-Chesswood Group Limited ("Chesswood" or the "Company"), is an Ontario corporation which is the successor to Chesswood Income Fund (the "Fund") following the "conversion" of the Fund under a plan of arrangement under the Business Corporations Act (Ontario), which became effective on January 1, 2011.
+Chesswood Group Limited ("Chesswood" or the "Company"), is an Ontario corporation and is the successor to Chesswood Income Fund (the "Fund") following the "conversion" of the Fund under a plan of arrangement which became effective on January 1, 2011.

 Through its interest in Pawnee Leasing Corporation ("Pawnee"), Chesswood is involved in the business of micro and small-ticket equipment finance to small businesses in the start-up and "B" credit market in the lower 48 states of the United States.
 Through its interest in Sherway LP, Chesswood is involved in selling, servicing and leasing Acura automobiles in the Province of Ontario.
 Through its interest in Case Funding Inc. ("Case Funding"), Chesswood is involved in the business of providing financing to plaintiffs and attorneys and the purchase of medical liens that form part of litigation throughout the United States.
+Through its interest in Windset Capital Corporation ("Windset"), Chesswood is becoming involved with the business of providing working capital loans to small businesses in United States.
 Through its interest in Lease-Win Limited ("Lease-Win"), Chesswood owns cars4U.com.

-The Company's annual report and annual information form for the year-ended December 31, 2012, are available on SEDAR at www.sedar.com, and provide additional information on the Company and its operating companies.
+The Company's annual report and annual information form for the year-ended December 31, 2012 are available on SEDAR at www.sedar.com, and provide additional information on the Company and its operating companies.